mars0i/masonclj/doc/README.md

 that have a Java-ey role with MASON, but mostly use Clojure-standard kebab-case.

 Variables containing Clojure atoms: I name variables that contain atoms with "$" at the end of their names.
-This is nonstandard; the norm in Clojure is to give atom variables normal names.
-Sometimes it's convenient to have both a variable containing and atom and one containing a dereferenced version of the same data.
-A naming convention makes it clear which is which.
-Using a suffix that is not "@" (an obvious choice) seems easiest to read.
+(This is nonstandard; the norm in Clojure is to give atom variables normal names.)
+The reason for this convention is that sometimes it's convenient to have both variables containing an atom and variables containing a dereferenced version of the same data.
+These might be in the same function, or they might be used in different functions; either way it's important to know which is which.
+A naming convention makes this distinction clear.
+(Using a prefix means that when you add the `@` sign, you get a little jumble of non-alphabetic characters at the beginnings of variables, which can be a little bit hard on the eye.
+Using a suffix that is not "@"--an obvious choice--seems easiest to read, because then the visual meaning of `@` is always the same.)